eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 ============

 This entities represent the DDS entities that manage the communication.
-That is, the *DomainParticipants* and the DataWriters and DataReaders it manages. |br|
+That is, the *DomainParticipants* and the DataWriters and DataReaders it manages.
 Each DataReader/DataWriter has one or more associated Locator entities.
 Locators are the network addresses through which DataReaders/DataWriters communicate in a DDS network.